 You can find more information about Intercultura on their website here

 Tasha Amy is the creator of Backpackers Wanderlust which focuses on budget travel and backpacking the world.
-Based from New Zealand she holds down a 9-5 job while making the most of every opportunity to get out and explore our beautiful planet on the cheap.
+Based in New Zealand she holds down a 9-5 job while making the most of every opportunity to get out and explore our beautiful planet on the cheap.

 All photographs are courtesy of Tasha Amy, Backpackers Wanderlust.